Skip to content

 Background: Where is paper used instead of plastic these days?

 But what is particularly clear is the replacement of plastic with paper observed in the packaging industry.
-For example, increasingly replace Kraft paper stand up pouch the classic plastic doypacks, Paper food boxes the ToGo boxes made of polystyrene - and Corrugated cardboard or Schrenzpapier as Sustainable filling material the famous crackling bubble wrap.
+For example, increasingly replace Kraft paper stand up pouch the classic plastic doypacks, Paper food boxes the ToGo boxes made of styrofoam - and Corrugated cardboard or Schrenzpapier as sustainable filling material the famous crackling bubble wrap.

 Advantages and disadvantages: What are the pros and cons of paper and plastic?